Vanessa Ganguin

 My legal life: Vanessa Ganguin, Vanessa Ganguin Immigration Law · The Law Gazette · Apr 20, 2020

-Migration Advisory Committee report signals ‘small growth’ UK post-Brexit immigration system · The London Economic · Jan 1, 2020
+Migration Advisory Committee signals ‘small growth’ UK post-Brexit immigration system · The London Economic · Jan 1, 2020

-Will Brexit be an own goal for UK football teams attracting the best talent? · The London Economic · Jan 1, 2020
+Will Brexit be an own goal for UK football teams attracting best talent? · The London Economic · Jan 1, 2020

-Why the best news from the Labour Party conference was a vote for free movement · The London Economic · Sep 1, 2019
+The best news from the Labour Party conference was a vote for free movement · The London Economic · Sep 1, 2019

 How to apply for settled status for EU nationals · The London Economic · Mar 1, 2019